 Our capital expenditures, excluding acquisitions, totaled \$21.3 million and \$27.2 million, including maintenance capital expenditures of \$2.4 million and \$2.2 million, and expansion capital expenditures of \$18.9 million and \$25.0 million, during 2007 and 2006, respectively.
 In conjunction with the acquisition of our investments in East Texas and Discovery, we entered into an agreement with DCP Midstream, LLC whereby DCP Midstream, LLC will reimburse East Texas for 25%, and will reimburse us for 40%, of certain capital expenditures as defined in the agreement, from July 1, 2007 through completion of the capital projects, for a period not to exceed three years.
-In the second quarter of 2006, we entered into a letter agreement with DCP Midstream, LLC whereby DCP Midstream, LLC made capital contributions to reimburse us for certain capital projects.
+In the second quarter of 2006, we entered into a letter agreement with DCP Midstream, LLC made capital contributions to reimburse us for certain capital projects.
 We also have an agreement with certain producers whereby these producers will reimburse us for certain capital projects completed by us.
-As a result, during the year ended December 31, 2007, we had an increase in receivables of \$0.4 million and during the year ended December 31, 2006, we had a decrease in receivables of \$0.4 million related to collections of maintenance capital expenditures from DCP Midstream, LLC and producers.
-As a result, our total maintenance capital expenditures net of reimbursements were approximately \$2.6 million and \$1.8 million for the years ended December 31, 2007, and 2006, respectively.
+As a result, during the year ended December 31, 2007, we had an increase in receivables of \$0.4 million related to collections of maintenance capital expenditures from DCP Midstream, LLC and producers.
+As a result, our total maintenance capital expenditures net of reimbursements were approximately \$2.6 million and \$1.8 million for the years ended December 31, 2007 and 2006, respectively.

 Annual maintenance capital expenditures in 2008 are expected to increase as a result of a larger asset base due to the MEG and Southern Oklahoma acquisitions.
 Annual expansion capital expenditures in 2008 are expected to decrease as a result of the completion of our Midland terminal in 2007.
-Annual expansion capital expenditures in 2007 decreased from 2006 as a result of the completion of our Wilbreeze NGL pipeline in December 2006, for which expansion capital expenditures were approximately \$11.8 million, and the completion of a substantial portion of our Midland propane terminal in 2006, for which 2006 expansion capital expenditures were approximately \$9.2 million.
-These decreases were partially offset by increased expansion capital expenditures in 2007 as a result of acquisitions.
-We expect to fund future capital expenditures with restricted investments, funds generated from our operations, borrowings under our credit facility and the issuance of additional partnership units.
+Annual expansion capital expenditures in 2007 decreased from 2006 as a result of the completion of our Wilbreeze NGL pipeline in December 2006, for which expansion capital expenditures were approximately \$11.8 million, and the completion of a substantial portion of our Midland terminal in 2007 as a result of substantial expenditures were approximately \$9.2 million.
+These decreases were partially offset by increased expansion capital expenditures with restricted investments, funds generated from our operations, borrowings under our credit facility and the issuance of additional partnership units.